Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Introduction and related works

 While many questions have been resolved for finite index, the large-index $K$ regime remains to be explored.
 The regime $1\ll K\ll N$ has been addressed both in the tree~\cite{monasson_learning_1995, sollich_learning_1996, urbanczik1994tree} and the FC case~\cite{schwarze_statistical_1992, schwarze_learning_1993, engel_storage_1992, schwarze_discontinuous_1993,schwarze_learning_1993-1,urbanczik1997full}.
-These classical studies focused on \textit{sign} activation function -- with either binary or spherically constrained first-layer weights -- and i.i.d. inputs.
-Recent works have studied the case of generic activation functions~\cite{ahr1999statistical,Ahr_committee_1999}.
+These classical studies focused on \textit{sign} (or \textit{erf} ~\cite{ahr1999statistical}) activation function -- with either binary or spherically constrained first-layer weights -- and i.i.d. inputs.
+In the FC case, \cite{Ahr_committee_1999} \unsure{studied the} effect of $L_2$ regularization using an annealed approximation, corresponding to the \textit{large-dataset limit}.
 A FC model with a bounded $\mathcal{C}^2$ activation function with bounded first and second derivatives was studied from a Bayesian-optimal perspective in~\cite{aubin_committee_2018}, where the authors supported replica predictions with rigorous theorems, proposing an efficient inference algorithm based on AMP.
 In the ERM context, a simple kernel order parameter has been shown to control the storage capacity in the simplified case of a tree committee with generic activation functions~\cite{baldassi_properties_2019,zavathone_activation,annesi_fullrsb}.
 Using similar methods, a recent work identified analogous kernel order parameters for generic activation function and a particular choice of second-layer weights~\cite{nishiyama_solution_2025}.
-We further note the works~\cite{oostwal_hidden_2021, citton_phase_2025}, which analyzed networks with square-summable activation functions using Hermite expansions and a simplified approximation in the limit of a very large random dataset.
-We also mention a recent burst of interest for the \emph{extensive-width regime} $K=O(N)$ \cite{maillard_quadratic,barbier_optimal_2025,montanari2025dynamical,ren2025emergence}.
+We further note the works~\cite{oostwal_hidden_2021, citton_phase_2025}, which analyzed networks with square-summable activation functions using Hermite expansions and a simplifying approximation in the limit of a very large random dataset.
+Finally, we also mention a recent burst of interest for the \emph{extensive-width regime} $K=O(N)$ \cite{maillard_quadratic,barbier2025statistical,montanari2025dynamical,ren2025emergence}.
+In particular, when comparing our work with \cite{barbier2025statistical}, a key distinction in the extensive-$K$ regime is the emergence of kernel-like learning in the small-data regime (which does not occur in our narrow-but-large-$K$ setting).
+Conversely, both scalings converge on \emph{specialization} in the high-$\alpha$ regime. \unsure{We emphasize that, based on our theoretical observations, for large sample-to-parameter ratio, the Bayes-optimal generalization error (BOE) in our framework is consistent with the extensive width result of \cite{barbier2025statistical}.
+However, exact analytical agreement for all values of $\alpha$ requires $K/N\to 0$.
+In other cases, while the BOE may match, the underlying order parameters differ.
+Our approach remains analytically tractable by reducing the problem to a fixed set of scalar order parameters.
+This avoids the complex \emph{functional matrix order parameters}-- and the necessary integration of replica theory with random matrix models, specifically the Harish Chandra–Itzykson–Zuber (HCIZ) “spherical” integral \cite{itzyksonPlanarApproximationII1980, guionnetLargeDeviationsAsymptotics2002} -- required in the $K=O(N)$ case.}